-Injuries as a result of these accidents can be very serious.
+Injuries as a result of these accidents can be severe.
 In many cases, people who have been involved in a train station accident that has resulted in an injury may be owed compensation.
 This guide aims to provide information about train station accident compensation and how best to succeed in a claim.
-If you would like to find out more about this subject, feel free to contact our offices and discuss the matter with a legal expert.
+If you would like to find out more about this subject, please contact our offices and discuss the matter with a legal expert.

 Select a section: